iaac-macad/Pix2Daylight/README.md

 ```

-### Usage
+### Usage / Local

 To use the project follow these steps:
 (assuming you have created an environment where you installed the requirements.txt on your computer)

-* Step 1: (if you have your own dataset) Create input and groundtruth images of 256x256.
-Place them in trainxx (where xx is any strings you'd like), in dataset/input and dataset/groundtruth.
-Make sure the corresponding images have the same names.
-Using image_combining.ipynb, enter the train number and combine the images (png) locally on your computer.
-* Step 1: (if you want to use our existing dataset) train10/dataset/archive.tar.gz is the combined and split verison of our dataset.
-If you want to use it, you can just proceed to the next step.
-* Step 2: upload components folder, requirements.txt and train_save_test_model.ipynb in your google drive, all in the same folder.
-* Step 3: upload the run_colab.ipynb file to your drive. you can run the script.
-The default hyperparameters are:
-  {
-    "TRAIN_NUMBER": "10",
-    "BATCH_SIZE": 16,
-    "EPOCH": 45,
-    "LEARNING_RATE": 0.0002,
-    "DISCRIMINATOR ": "v1",
-    "GENERATOR": "v1"
-}
-but feel free to change and experience.
+* Step 1: go to datapreprocessing/image_encoding.py.
+You can input any room geometry with the reqired data in the file.
+* Step 2: after cloning the repo, open in VS Code.
+* Step 3: based on which encoding method you would like to proceed with, go to encoding1.ipynb or encoding2.ipynb in "datapreprocessing" folder.
+Set the train number, and run the script.
+* Step 4: open train_save_test_model.py and set the hyperparameters you would like to train with.
+* Step 5: in the terminal, type "python .\train_save_test_model.py".

-* Step 4: the generator model, predicted images and metrics are saved under the folder "trainxx" in your drive (the folder where you placed the files).
-If you would like to visualize the loss graph, you can go to the logs/fit folder that is created again in your parent folder, and download the event file belonging to that training.
-After you place the downloaded event file in your computer, where you cloned the repo, you can go to tensorboard_vis.ipynb and visualize thre graphs for generator, discriminator and total.
+* Step 6: after the training is complete, check the folder with your train number for the model, predictions and metrics.
+If you would like to visualize the loss graph, go to tensorboard_vis.ipynb and visualize the graphs for generator, discriminator and total.

+### Usage / Colab

+To use the project follow these steps:
+(assuming you have created an environment where you installed the requirements.txt on your computer)

+* Step 1: go to datapreprocessing/image_encoding.py.
+You can input any room geometry with the required data in the file.
+* Step 2: after cloning the repo, open in VS Code.
+* Step 3: based on which encoding method you would like to proceed with, go to encoding1.ipynb or encoding2.ipynb in "datapreprocessing" folder.
+Set the train number, and run the script.
+* Step 4: go to image_combining_tarfile.ipynb in the cloned repo, and run it with the training number you have set.
+* Step 5: in the folder of your new train number, there is an archive.tar.gz file created.
+First, copy the folder in the link above to your drive, and create a new folder with your train number.
+Then, create a folder named "dataset", and copy the archive.tar.gz file in this directory in your drive. after mounting your drive, open "train_save_test_model.py" in drive and change the hyperparameters, as well as the train number.
+* Step 6: next you can run the whole script for training.
+* Step 7: for visualization of the loss graphs,

 <p align="right">(<a href="#readme-top">back to top</a>)</p>